rajasenapati/bootman/README.md

    ```
    Notice that the application does not log the parameter `name` it receives from the client request.
 Imagine you are in production and you have to troubleshoot the above code.
 I do not know about you.
 But if it were me, I would definitely like to see the `name` parameter this method receives from the client code without changing the code, rebuilding the app and redeploying it.
 Also I might want to use a different logic to calculate the variable `message` which is ultimately sent back to the calling client.
 With bootman, you can do that.
 Lets see how this works.

- 7. First activate the agent
+ 7. First activate the agent.
+This will load and attach the byteman jar as an agent in the self hosted JVM and starts the agent listener on port 9091.
+This port is configurable in the Controller code itself.
+Byteman agent looks for any byteman command like adding/deleting rules on this port. bootman takes care of abstracting out these complexities for you.
     ![activate agent](https://github.com/rajasenapati/bootman/blob/media/activateAgent.png?raw=true)
     While activating the agent, you can optionally pass [additional properties/Environment Settings](https://downloads.jboss.org/byteman/4.0.9/byteman-programmers-guide.html#environment-settings) to the agent.
 By default, we pass `org.jboss.byteman.verbose` property to enable verbose logging.
 With verbose mode enabled, you will see following entry in the application log:
     ```